krolikbrunatny/mmtnet/content/workshops.md

 ## Course format

+The course is free of charge.

+The course spans 5 days, with each day consisting of 3 hours, totaling 15 hours overall.

-This is an on-site 30-hour course, in English.
+This is on-site course, in English.
 It will take place in [Teatr Komuna Warszawa](https://maps.app.goo.gl/M9MYVhRjuvsoFLh86) on the street Emilii Plater 31.

-The course is free of charge.
+You can choose from one of the following dates:

+- August 7th (Wednesday) to August 13th (Tuesday)
+- August 14th (Wednesday) to August 20th (Tuesday)

-The course runs from August 5th to 16th.
-We'll meet Monday through Friday, 9 AM to 12 PM, for two consecutive weeks.
+We meet from 9 AM to 12 PM.

+_Note: Weekends are off for both sessions._

 ## Prerequisites

-- minimum age requirement: 16 years old
+- minimum age requirement: 15 years old
 - any laptop with a browser (Firefox recommended)
 - willingness to complete the workshop and dedicate 20-30 minutes a day to homework